St Pancras New Church: Location

 It was intended as a new principal church for the parish of St Pancras, which stretched from a point about 50 metres north of Oxford Street as far north as Highgate.
-The St Pancras Old Church, the original parish church was small ancient building to the north of New Road.
+The St Pancras Old Church, the original parish church was a small ancient building to the north of New Road.
 This had become neglected following a growth in population in the north of the parish, and by the early 19th century services were only held there once a month, worship at other times taking place in a chapel in Kentish Town.

-With the northwards expansion of London into the area, the population in southern part of the parish grew, and a new church was felt necessary.
+With the northwards expansion of London into the area, the population in the southern part of the parish grew, and a new church was felt necessary.
 Following the opening of the new parish church, the Old Church became a chapel of ease to it, although it was later given its own separate ecclesiastical parish (the civil parish remaining undivided).
 During the 19th century many further churches were built to serve the burgeoning population of the original parish of St Pancras, and by 1890 it had been divided into 33 ecclesiastical parishes.

 History

 St Pancras New Church soon after completion in the 1820s.

-The Church was built primarily to serve the newly built up parts of the parish close to Euston Road.
-The building of St Pancras church was agreed in 1816.
+The church was built primarily to serve the newly built up parts of the parish close to Euston Road.
+The building of St Pancras church was agreed in 1816 and approved in the St. Pancras Parish Church and Parochial Chapel Act 1816 (56 Geo.
+3. c. xxxix).
 After a competition involving thirty or so tenders, designs by the local architect William Inwood, in collaboration with his son Henry William Inwood, were accepted.
 The builder was Isaac Seabrook.
 The first stone was laid by the Duke of York at a ceremony on 1 July 1819.
 It was carved with a Greek inscription, of which the English translation was "May the light of the blessed Gospel thus ever illuminate the dark temples of the Heathen".

 The church was consecrated by the Bishop of London on 7 May 1822, and the sermon was preached by the vicar of St Pancras, James Moore.
 The total cost of the building, including land and furnishings, was £76,679, making it the most expensive church to be built in London since the rebuilding of St Paul's Cathedral.
 It was designed to seat 2,500 people.